ernesttan1976/mermaid-live-editor-mcp/README.md

 - Save the result as a svg
 - Get a link to a viewer of the diagram so that you can share it with others.
 - Get a link to edit the diagram so that someone else can tweak it and send a new link back
+- **Outline to Tree**: Convert any outline text into a left-to-right Mermaid tree diagram using AI

 ## Live demo